The Product Roadmap Explained

 Timelines

 While products are often open-ended, they still have defined timelines between their releases.
 The timeline helps visualise when product release will occur over a period of time.
-Depending on the level of detail required and the organisation’s strategic planning needs, the time frame can vary from days to quarters or years.
+Depending on the level of detail required and the organisation’s strategic planning needs, the time frame can vary from days to quarters, or years.

 Minimum viable product

 A Minimum Viable Product (MVP) is the minimal form of a product that can be launched and tested in the market.
-It often describes the core functionalities and minimum features that need to be completed to properly test and validate a product.
+It usually describes the core functionalities and minimum features that need to be completed to properly test and validate a product.

 Product Roadmap Best Practices

-Here are a few tips to help you make the most out of your product roadmaps.
+Here are a few tips to help you make the most out of your product roadmaps:

 Keep it simple, keep it clear